 Drug addiction has been a well-documented affliction for some time now.
 There are countless specialists and doctors that can assist an addict in withdrawal and sobriety.
 Numerous rehabilitation facilities, such as Florida House, have developed tested treatment strategies to aid users in kicking their habits and getting clean.
 However, treating strictly a behavioral addiction is relatively new and not well known to the public.
 Exercise, shopping, gambling, and technology are all sources of behavioral addiction but are not heavily stigmatized in the way heroin and cocaine are.
 Many people with behavioral addiction do not know they have it because they have not been taught that exercising too much or shopping often can be indicative of a disorder.
 Not many specialists exist who can help them to navigate their particular addiction and the treatment programs are newer as well.
 There are not widespread detox programs for behavioral addiction and medication may not be used to treat it in the way it is implemented in the drug recovery process.
 At FHE Health, we do treat addiction beyond the chemical dependency including standalone behavioral disorders such as gambling.

 Treatment for Addiction

 If you or someone you know is struggling with addiction, it is important to seek help.
 Florida House is equipped and prepared to assist in any way that we can.
 We offer a wide array of treatment techniques and consultation services that customize recovery specifically to suit an individual’s needs.
 Whether it is behavioral addiction or drug addiction, anything that begins to negatively impact one’s life and cannot be stopped is an issue that demands immediate attention.
 Addiction is often accompanied by withdrawal and the process can be facilitated by us.
-Please contact Florida House to speak with someone from our team of trained professionals at (844) 299-0618.
+Please contact FHE Health to speak with someone from our team of trained professionals at (844) 299-0618.